KANITE: Kolmogorov-Arnold Networks for ITE estimation: Conclusion

 In this study, we proposed KANITE, a state-of-the-art framework for ITE estimation that leverages shared representation learning using either IPM or Entropy Balancing.
 Unlike traditional MLP-based architectures, KANITE employs KANs as its backbone, enabling it to learn more accurate causal effect estimates.
 The framework introduces three algorithms—KANITE-MMD, KANITE-Wass, and KANITE-EB—each utilizing a different IPM or Entropy Balancing-based representation loss to ensure balanced covariate representations across treatment groups.
 Additionally, we derive a closed-form Entropy Balancing-based representation loss for the multiple-treatment setting using Lagrangian duality theory.
 Experimental results demonstrate that KANITE effectively handles multiple-treatment scenarios, outperforming all considered baselines on both the \(\epsilon_{\text{PEHE}}\) and \(\epsilon_{\text{ATE}}\) metrics.
 Furthermore, KANITE achieves superior parameter efficiency and faster convergence while maintaining strong counterfactual prediction capabilities.

 For future work, we plan to further enhance KANITE to create a unified architecture that incorporates abilities of both IPM and Entropy Balancing for ITE estimation tasks.
 We plan to incorporate interpretability of KANs to understand causal effects estimation in a better manner.
 Our findings highlight the advantages of KANs in ITE estimation, paving the way for future research in related areas.
 One promising direction is investigating the role of KANs in ITE estimation under networked settings, where users are interconnected through a network~\cite{thorat2023estimation}.
 Another avenue is examining the effectiveness of KANs in treatment dosage settings, where treatments are administered in fractional amounts between 0 and 1~\cite{schwab2020learning}.
-Additionally, it would be valuable to study how KANs can improve causal effect estimation when incorporating treatment information~\cite{harada2021graphite}.
+Additionally, it would be valuable to investigate how KANs can enhance causal effect estimation when treatment information is explicitly incorporated~\cite{harada2021graphite}.